 Insurance does not cover counseling for married people and those in committed romantic partnerships, as a troubled relationships are not mental illnesses.
 We have a sliding fee scale.
 You can trust that doing counseling with is completely confidential.
 Simply email, call or text at 320-223-9481 for a no-cost consult. email@example.com

 Many of our individual and couples clients are self-employed business women and men.
 We can understand the unique challenges faced by those in family owned businesses who may also be struggling with their marriage.
 For specific business consulting and coaching services, or career counseling, see St. Cloud Business Coach, our business coaching and career reinvention website.

-The St. Cloud Times recently published an article called “Energy Vampires,
+The St. Cloud Times articles, “Energy Vampires,

-” and a 2nd one, “He Cheated.
+” and “He Cheated.
 Now What?,”